DavidGretzschel/TB11-StreamDeck-XL/README.md

 This is compliant with TB 11, version 33 now.
 So a lot of the Mac-exclusive shortcuts have been purged.
 I added some icons.
 A galaxy to signify unused hotkeys.
 A comet to show that something is not quite right.
 Others to seperate categories visually from one another, should a folder have multiple.
+Finding free-to-use icons isn't as difficult as I thought, so I think, that I'll be slowly adding good icons for everything.

 0.1